StanislasRigal/bird_butterfly_scenario/output/README_SM2.txt

 Same column names with “_sd” suffix.

-dev_exp: deviance explain by the model
+dev_exp: deviance explained by the model